OctopusDeploy/blog/blog/2021-08/deploying-a-js-bundle-to-s3-with-octopus/index.md

 ---
-title: Deploying a JavaScript bundle project with octopus
+title: Deploying a JavaScript library project with octopus
 description: Learn how to handle cache busting and config of a shared JavaScript bundle and make it easy to reference in other Octopus projects.
 author: lee.meyer@octopus.com
 visibility: private